siyiia/jf361_ids706_ip2/README.md

      <img width="600" src="screenshots/query.png" />
    </p>

-## LLM Usage
+## LLM and Copilot Usage
+- **ChatGPT**: For debugging and bug fixing, I used ChatGPT to help troubleshoot problems in Rust code.
+ChatGPT explained error messages, provided solutions of fixing specific problems.
-Since I am not familiar with Rust, I used ChatGPT to help translate my ideas into functional code.
+- **Copilot**: Since I am not familiar with Rust, I used Copilot to help me translate my idea into Rust code.
-Additionally, when I encountered errors, I asked it to give me solutions.
+For each function, I started by typing out the function signature or a brief description of the functionality I wanted to implement.
+Copilot then generated the corresponding Rust code.
+Copilot also assisted in writing test functions.
+By selecting specific sections of my code and instructing Copilot to write test code for them, it generated tests that verified the functionality of each function.